AV1 Image File Format (AVIF)

 Files that conform with these constraints should include the brand avis in the compatible_brands field of the FileTypeBox.

-Additionally, if a file contains AV1 image sequences and the brand avio is used in the compatible_brands field of the FileTypeBox, the item constraints for this brand shall be met and at least one of the AV1 image sequences shall be made only of AV1 Samples marked as sync.
+Additionally, if a file contains AV1 image sequences and the brand avio is used in the compatible_brands field of the FileTypeBox, the item constraints for this brand shall be met and at least one of the AV1 image sequences shall be made only of AV1 Samples marked as 'sync'.
 Conversely, if such a track exists and the constraints of the brand avio on AV1 image items are met, the brand should be used.

 NOTE: As defined in [MIAF], a file that is primarily an image sequence still has at least an image item.
 Hence, it can also declare brands for signaling the image item.

-6. General constraints
+7. General constraints

 The following constraints are common to files compliant with this specification: